AyrA/CommandoCheatTool/docs/Levels.md

 ### Secrets

-In the very first building you can walk to the left wall on the top floor.
+In the very first building you can walk through the left wall on the top floor.

 In the second building, you can exit through the wall in the top right of the room with the button.
 If you jump when exiting you should land on a small platform with the shotgun on it.